denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Say what the VCf file contains and the gff as well

 ## Tool versions and links
 These are all the tools that were used in our analysis with versions and links provided where applicable.
-Some references were chosen based on what was recommended on the tools online help page
+Dependencies for certain packages, and their versions, are placed in parentheses.
+Some references were chosen based on what was recommended on the tools online help page.

 | Tool | Version | Reference(Harvard Style) |
 |------|---------|-----------|